chriskish19/sfct/README.md

 ```

 # Getting Started
-## Get the latest release
+## No releases
-Download the latest release from the releases page.
+See Build from source code.

 ## Setup
 Run sfct.exe for the first time and it will create an sfct_list.txt file in the current directory.
 This is where you specify the directories you want synced, copied or benchmarked.